Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/folder_ibm_i_native.md

 title: "Folder monitoring IBM i native files"
 linkTitle: "Folder monitoring IBM i native files"
 weight: 200
---- This section describes the IBM i native file folder monitoring specificities.
+---This section describes the IBM i native file folder monitoring specificities.
 The IBM i native files folder monitoring mechanism is the same as [Scheduled folder monitoring](../#scheduled_folder): Transfer CFT periodically checks the status of native files (\*FILE objects) in a defined library to see if there are transfer candidates.

 ## Support